DANCE-Lab/DANCE-Wiki/docs/Lab_Basics/lab_basics.md

 ## Lab Meetings

 Spring 2025
-The DANCE Lab meets weekly, on Thursdays from 1:30-3:00pm To sign up to present during a meeting, please use [this sheet](https://docs.google.com/spreadsheets/d/1Ec8_IFqJj0Wg99Vi7vbuxvDMSS0PmBQlGL4j5TEFrN0/edit?usp=sharing).
+The DANCE Lab meets weekly, on Thursdays from 4pm-6pm To sign up to present during a meeting, please use [this sheet](https://docs.google.com/spreadsheets/d/1Ec8_IFqJj0Wg99Vi7vbuxvDMSS0PmBQlGL4j5TEFrN0/edit?usp=sharing).
 The main purpose of this meeting is multifaceted.
 Sometimes the meeting will be a writing club so as to keep everyone productive (because writing is of course the bane of every researchers existence).
 If there is a presentation, it is on a project or a topic.
 If on a topic, it should be about the most current of research so as to help keep everyone up to date.
+The presentation should be 5-10 minutes, the rest is discussion and question.
 Either way, the files should also be uploaded to the google sheet so everyone has a chance to read them before the presentation.

 ## DANCE Drive